ABOUT

 Professional Practice

-• Advising on Special Educational Needs (SEN) and access arrangements
+• Advising on SEN support and access arrangements

-Rebecca works with schools and organisations to develop inclusive and research-informed approaches to curriculum and assessment design.
+Alongside this, Rebecca works with schools and organisations to develop inclusive and research-informed approaches to curriculum and assessment design and validation.

 Her work focuses on ensuring strong curriculum intent and meaningful alignment between teaching and assessment.